Which States Have Real Estate License Reciprocity With Georgia?

 If you are studying to become a real estate agent in Georgia and want to do business elsewhere, you’re in luck.
 Georgia has reciprocity with all 50 states.

-Here’s what you need to know about how reciprocity works with real estate licenses and why a Georgia license is a safe bet if you think you might want to have a multi-state real estate business.
+Keep reading for everything you need to know about how reciprocity works with real estate licenses and why a Georgia license is a safe bet if you think you might want to have a multi-state real estate business.

 If you are setting up a new office in the state as a broker, the Georgia Real Estate Commission (GREC) will probably ask for more documentation about your business.
 While you don’t need to take real estate classes again, you might budget a few weeks for the process, depending on your situation.